amosmachora/release-auto-blogger/.hashnode/BLOG.md

 I later came to find out that `pnpm install` installs the dependencies of the checked out repo not your stupid action.

 Anyway.
 At some point i even pushed node_modules to github.
 I felt bad to be honest.
 Its really easy for me to feel guilty by temparament but i had to do it.
 I infact still have an open question on [github discussions](https://github.com/orgs/community/discussions/102976#discussioncomment-8337833) asking how to install modules.
 Some guy actually says its okay to push node_modules to github but i still feel cringe. actually that approach doesnt work anyway.
-I kept running into dependencies of dependecnies not being available on the pushed node-modules.
+I kept running into dependencies of dependencies not being available on the pushed node-modules.

 I abandoned the idea and decided to research like an engineer and stop taking shortcuts.
 Turns out there is a `composite action` which i still don't fully understand but it kind of helps you define steps that will run before executing your action.
 And you can even define the directory on which the step will run.
 Damn!
 Newver have i ever loved a green checkmark more.
 My action runs for the first time.
 Orgasms.